 30See, e.g., Remijas v.
 Neiman Marcus Group, LLC, 794 F.3d 688, 695 (7th Cir.
 2015) (security breach where some members of the putative class had already been the victims of identity theft); Krottner v.
 Starbucks Corp., 628 F.3d 1139, 1143 (9th Cir.
 2010) (suit for negligence and breach of contract by employees who had had their personal information, including names, addresses, and social security numbers, compromised as a result of the theft of a company laptop); In re Sony Gaming Networks and Customer Data Security Breach Litigation, 996 F. Supp.
 2d 942 (S.D.
 Cal.
-2014) (granting in part and denying in part defendants' motion to dismiss plaintiffs' allegations that defendants failed to provide reasonable network tion taken gave the hackers the means to commit financial fraud or identity theft); Attias v.
-Carefirst, Inc., 865 F.3d 620 (D.C.
-Cir.
-2017) (following the Seventh Circuit's decision in Remijas v.
-Neiman Marcus Group, LLC, in holding that plaintiffs, whose information had been exposed but who were not victims of identity theft, had plausibly alleged a heightened risk of future injury to establish standing because it was plausible to infer that a party accessing plaintiffs' personal information did so with "both the intent and ability to use the data for ill."), cert. denied, 138 S. Ct.
-981 (2018); see generally infra § 27.07 (analyzing standing in putative data security breach class action suits).
+2014) (granting in part and denying in part defendants' motion to dismiss plaintiffs' allegations that defendants failed to provide reasonable network security, including utilizing industry-standard encryption, to safeguard plaintiffs' personal and financial information stored on defendants' network; finding that plaintiffs had sufficiently established Article III standing by plausibly alleging a "credible threat" of impending harm based on the disclosure of their personal information following the intrusion); see generally infra § 27.07 (analyzing standing in data security putative class action cases).
+As noted earlier in this section, there is a significant split of authority on how courts view standing in security breach cases where information has been exposed but the only harm is apprehension of future identity theft.
+See generally infra § 27.07.